 College of Business (BBA)

-*GPA requirement for the Community Health and Children & Families program is 2.50.
+*GPA requirement for the Community Health, Child's Life Specialist, Children & Families, and Public Health programs is 2.50.

 **GPA for math, science and engineering will also be recalculated; 2.75 is required for each.

 For transfer purposes, your GPA will be recalculated to include only courses which are potentially transferable.
 If you have received a grade of C- or lower in these classes, the credit will not transfer but the grade will be used in calculating your GPA for admission.

 The maximum number of semester hours that are transferable are as follows:

 From a community college: 62

 By completing each of the steps below, you will prepare yourself to transfer to the University of Michigan-Dearborn and start earning The Degree that Makes the Difference!

 - Apply online or submit a paper application and $30 fee

 - Request official transcripts from all colleges you've attended to be sent to UM-Dearborn

 - Receive your notice of admission, UMID, and e-mail account